ManojChandran/ECSCluster/README.md

 * 20_Flowlogs

 ### Billing
-Billing is a challenge in the Hybrid model, the way we are going work around is to make sure use particular tag for the infra created.
+Billing is a challenge in the Hybrid model, our work around is to make sure use particular tag for the infra created.
 We should force it with IAM rule "RequestTag" (AWS re:Invent 2018: [REPEAT 1] Become an IAM Policy Master in 60 Minutes or Less (SEC316-R1))

 ### Deployment & agility
 Whole project is made by breaking the AWS services into modules.
 Each service have their own corresponding Terraform module, which can be run independently or run at a shot.
 We can use "terraform.tfvars" for setting up the module to run the required service.